 - can plan, lead and evaluate interdisciplinary project and development work.

 - see democratic participation as relational, procedural and contextual

 - has autonomic, critical and reflective understanding of the particular position the kindergarten profession has in today's society

 - have awareness of power perspectives

 Students of Early Childhood Education and Teacher Education.
 Students must have completed 2 years at BA-level before entering the course.

-In order to take the exam, students must have completed a folder with various requirements related to the project work (specified at the start of the study).
-Students without an approved folder gets one (1) new possibility to deliver in the same semester.
+In order to take the exam, students must have completed various requirements related to the project work (specified at the start of the study).
+Students without approved requirements gets one (1) new possibility to submit in the same semester.
 Resubmission must be approved at least three weeks prior to the exam.
 All requirements in the folder must be approved to complete the exam.

 There is a two-fold individual oral exam.
 The first part is related to the project work (appr.
 50%).
 The second part is a general examination related to the the entire subject (appr.
 50%).
-The grading scale is A-F.
+The grading scale is A-F, where F is failed.